As delivered from Aston Martin in July 1952

 ANY INFORMATION & HELP WOULD BE APPRECIATED

-Bought by Four Ashes Garage of Four Ashes Road, Dorridge, Solihull, Warwickshire in the late summer of 1969 for the bonnet to rebuild a DB2 dhc that had been crashed.
+Bought by Four Ashes Garage of Four Ashes Road, Dorridge, Solihull, Warwickshire in the late summer of 1969 for the bonnet to rebuild Mike Moss's DB2 DHC RBW 798 that had been crashed.

 This involved a journey from Solihull to Heyward Bay nr Plymouth, an epic journey just to fetch it. see Collecting Her

-Bought by Mr Ian Stowe 1n 1982 - still run under the Four Ashes banner with a generous Mr Stowe footing the bills!
-Thank you very much Ian, we got you 2 Thoroughbred Championhips, numerous race victories & several Ladies Sprint Trophies that Jean won.
+Bought by Mr Ian Stowe 1n 1982 - still run under the Four Ashes banner with a generous Mr Stowe footing some of the bills, but Four Ashes still picked up a fair few of them.!

-It is now owned by Chris & Jean Moss - Adams, proprietors of Four Ashes Garage - Aston Martin Specialists
+It has been owned by Chris & Jean Moss - Adams since 2003, proprietors of Four Ashes Garage - Aston Martin Specialists.

 from 20/09/10